 It’s very rare to see exhibits, such as the ones inside the War Remnants Museum, that display the horrors of war so graphically and truthfully.
 It will honestly raise the hairs on the back of your neck.

-Entrance fee to the War Remnants Museum is 40,000 dong ($2) and the opening hours are Monday – Sunday from 7:30 am to 6:00 pm.
+The entrance fee to the War Remnants Museum is 40,000 dong and the opening hours are Monday – Sunday from 7:30 am to 6:00 pm.

 2. INDEPENDENCE PALACE

 The Independence Palace was the home and workplace of the South Vietnam President during the Vietnam War.
 It was the site of the end of the Vietnam War during the Fall of Saigon in April 1975, when a North Vietnamese Army Tank barged through the front gates.

-Entrance fee to the Independence Palace is 40,000 dong ($2) and opening hours are Monday – Sunday from 7:30 am to 4:00 pm.
+The entrance fee to the Independence Palace is 40,000 dong and opening hours are Monday – Sunday from 7:30 am to 4:00 pm.

 3. SAIGON NOTRE DAME CATHEDRAL

 The Saigon Notre Dame Cathedral is one of the most famous landmarks in the city.
 Its incredible architecture surrounds the rich spirituality behind the thousands of red bricks.

-Entrance fee to the Saigon Notre Dame Cathedral is FREE and opening hours are Monday – Saturday from 8:00 am to 4:00 pm.
+The entrance fee to the Saigon Notre Dame Cathedral is FREE and opening hours are Monday – Saturday from 8:00 am to 4:00 pm.

 4. SAIGON CENTRAL POST OFFICE

-As you step inside the Saigon Central Post Office, that was built in the late 1800’s, you can see looping arches, polished marble floors and old telephone boxes serving as a reminder of the importance the post office played before the days of email and mobile phones.
+As you step inside the Saigon Central Post Office, which was built in the late 1800s, you can see looping arches, polished marble floors and old telephone boxes serving as a reminder of the importance the post office played before the days of email and mobile phones.

 Fun Fact: The post office still uses old-fashioned glue pots for sticking stamps to letters!

 Inside the Saigon Central Post Office – Things to do in Ho Chi Minh

 5. HO CHI MINH CITY HALL

-Unfortunately, the Ho Chi Minh City Hall is not open to the public but it is a great spot for photo opportunities during the day and also at night when the building is colourfully lit.
+Unfortunately, the Ho Chi Minh City Hall is not open to the public but it is a great spot for photo opportunities during the day and also at night when the building is colorfully lit.

 Ho Chi Minh City Hall – What to do in Ho Chi Minh

 Ho Chi Minh City Hall – Things to do in Ho Chi Minh City

-6. BEN THANH MARKET – HO CHI MINH CITY
+6. BEN THANH MARKET

 The Ben Tanh Market is the most popular market in Ho Chi Minh City and a great place to put your haggling skills to the test.
 You can shop for local handicrafts, artworks, souvenirs and various clothing.

 Local marketers awaiting their next customers